-GES has franchise arrangements with local authorities which are defined according to IFRIC 12 as a financial asset - receivables in respect of franchise arrangements.
-Regarding one of the facilities, an agreement was signed in 2000 between a subsidiary of GES and a local authority for the planning, financing, building and maintenance of a wastewater treatment plant ("WTP").
+A consolidated company of GES has an agreement with local authorities for the planning, financing, building and maintenance of a wastewater treatment plant ("WTP").
 Within the agreement, the Company undertook to build and operate the WTP for a term of 30 years, and in return the Company shall be entitled to an agreed payment per cubic meter, which is linked to the CPI.
 During 2012, an addendum to the agreement was signed, whereby the Company shall expand the existing WTP.
 In 2015, expansion of the WTP has been completed.

 GES treats the expansion of the plant and its operation throughout its useful life, as a combined model which includes a financial asset - receivables in respect of a franchise arrangement and an intangible asset.
-GES recognizes income throughout the construction period in accordance with IAS11 and in respect of the services it provides in accordance with IAS18.
+GES recognizes revenue in accordance with IFRS 15.